The 4K Monster Build (When You Want to Melt Asphalt with Frames)

 • Luxury cooling: Custom loops and premium AIOs that look amazing and run cool.

-• Convenience: More storage, nicer peripherals, and fewer compromises overall.
+• Convenience: More storage, nicer peripherals, fewer compromises overall.

 What it does not reliably buy: More FPS at 4K.
 You might gain a little from better sustained thermals, but the big leaps come from GPU class and sane configuration, not from turning your build into a showroom display.

-If you want a quieter, cleaner, more premium build experience, your cluster on silence belongs right here: silent PC build.
+If you want a quieter, cleaner, more premium build experience, this belongs right here: silent PC build.

 Expected 4K Performance (Realistic FPS Ranges)

-A stable FPS counter can still hide uneven frame delivery, which is why games stutter on low-end PCs.
+A stable FPS counter can still hide uneven frame delivery, which is why stutter can happen on high-end PCs.

 • Well-optimized games: Smooth high FPS at high settings with the right GPU tier